JustinSDK/dotSCAD/docs/lib-parse_number.md

 # parse_number

 Parses the string argument as an number.
-It depends on the `split_str` and the `sub_str` functions so remember to include split_str.scad and sub_str.scad.

 ## Parameters